 Materials and Methods

-The present investigation was carried out in a naturally ventilated polyhouse established at Dr. NTR College of Agricultural Engineering, having dimensions of 20 m × 12 m.
-Naturally ventilated polyhouses are most suitable in regions with moderate climatic conditions, where temperatures are neither extremely high nor extremely low.
-The structure was designed with side openings that can be adjusted to facilitate the entry of cool air and the removal of warm air, thereby maintaining a favorable growing environment.
+The study was conducted in a naturally ventilated 20 m × 12 m polyhouse at Dr. NTR College of Agricultural EngineeringThe structure was designed with side openings that can be adjusted to facilitate the entry of cool air and the removal of warm air, thereby maintaining a favorable growing environment.

 The experiment consisted of four nutrient solution concentrations, namely T1 (900 ppm), T2 (1000 ppm), T3 (1100 ppm), and T4 (1200 ppm), along with four growing substrates: M1 (Rock wool), M2 (Clay balls), M3 (Vermiculite), and M4 (Perlite).

 Growing Mediums in hydroponics